simpleanalytics/docs/_docs/30_features/40-extension.md

 <img class="border" style="width: 100%;" src="/images/extension-chrome-closeup.jpg" alt="">

-When you click on the icon you as asked to allow the extension to load the data from the current website.
+When you click on the icon you are asked to allow the extension to load the data from the current website.
 This is needed to block the visits.
-You need to do once this per website.
+You need to do this once per website.
+We don't get access to other websites.

-When a visits is blocked it shows up as a counter on the icon.
+When a visits is blocked it shows as a counter on the icon.
 The counter does reset when you close your tab.
 For more stats of blocked visits you can go to the options page.

 <img class="border" style="width: 100%;" src="/images/extension-chrome-options.jpg" alt="">